 Don’t waste your time and that of the recipient.
 Do your research and ensure that when you apply for a job, you have the right to do so.
-If in doubt about which qualifications suit a specific career path, have a chat with one of our career course advisors on the number at the bottom.
+If in doubt about which qualifications suit a specific career path, chat with one of our career course advisors at the number at the bottom.

 - Tip #8 - Get Out There & Market Yourself!

 Once you and your CV are ready, it’s time to get out amongst the action, so it’s not the occasion on which to be shy.
 Don’t limit your job search to just the big job boards.
 Consider localised sites such as Gumtree to hear the word on the street in your local area.
 You only need to catch the eye of the right hiring manager once, so make sure you’re visible!

 After ensuring you have these eight essentials covered, you can rest easy knowing you are putting your best foot forward for any job.
 For more career counselling or interpersonal skills help, check out our unique online courses, including How to Write a Resume.

 Boost Your Employability With OCA Short Course Learning